redis/redis/deps/hiredis/README.md

 * **`REDIS_REPLY_MAP`**:
     * An array with the added invariant that there will always be an even number of elements.
-      The MAP is functionally equivelant to `REDIS_REPLY_ARRAY` except for the previously mentioned invariant.
+      The MAP is functionally equivalent to `REDIS_REPLY_ARRAY` except for the previously mentioned invariant.

 * **`REDIS_REPLY_SET`**:
     * An array response where each entry is unique.